 Manilla Post Office c.
 1900s

-In 1906, a public telephone was installed by the P.M.G.
+A public telephone had been installed by the P.M.G.
 (Postmaster General's Department) in the Manilla Post Office and the Exchange was subsequently built in March 1907.
 The 'phone was a Condenser type which could be used on the existing Telegraph Line, which had been connected to Manilla for over thirty years.
 A condenser telephone could be used on the same line as the Morse key and so was quite economical to install, not requiring an extra line to be put in.

 In October 1907, Manilla's Postmaster reported that there were 27 subscribers and 2 waiting to be connected.
 Within a year or so, he was writing to the Postmaster General in Sydney, complaining about the increased work and 'begging respectfully' for a 'competent switch attendant' so that the Telephone Exchange could satisfy public demand.
 Although there was only an average of 49 local and trunk (distance) calls switched through each day, there were many extra incoming calls for residents without a home connection, who had to be found and called to the Post Office.